-- Honoraria for guest speakers and/or key meeting participants, up to a maximum value of C\$500 per individual. - Fees for meeting facilitators/knowledge brokers, or similar. - Partial or full salary support for research users' participation as a team member or key meeting participant, including buy-out/release time from work. - Cost of caregiving services (e.g. childcare) to allow research users or key meeting participants to participate in virtual meetings. - The Tri-Council Policy Statement 2 (TCPS 2 Chapter 9 Research Involving the First Nations, Inuit and Métis Peoples of Canada) recognizes the importance of respecting the cultures and traditions of Indigenous Peoples.
+- Honoraria for guest speakers and/or key meeting participants, up to a maximum value of C\$500 per individual. - Fees associated with individuals involved in the planning, administration or facilitation of a knowledge dissemination event, tool or activity. - Partial or full salary support for research users' participation as a team member or key meeting participant, including buy-out/release time from work. - Cost of caregiving services (e.g. childcare) to allow research users or key meeting participants to participate in virtual meetings. - The Tri-Council Policy Statement 2 (TCPS 2 Chapter 9 Research Involving the First Nations, Inuit and Métis Peoples of Canada) recognizes the importance of respecting the cultures and traditions of Indigenous Peoples.
 To facilitate culturally safe KT activities, eligible expenses may include (but are not limited to): - costs related to Indigenous community mobilization and engagement, including culturally relevant promotional items such as, tobacco, cloth, feasting and gift giving for honouring ceremonies, and cash reimbursements (in a method acceptable to the individual or community being reimbursed) to compensate community participation; and - contracts and/or consultant fees for knowledge translation and communication activities for Indigenous Elders, community members, and Indigenous Knowledge Holders involved in activities related to the Indigenous community. - Research/health professional trainees and staff may be paid to complete services directly related to and integral to the success of the proposed activities.